Advanced Gun System

 The Advanced Gun System (AGS) is a naval artillery system developed and produced by BAE Systems Armaments & Services for the Zumwalt-class destroyer of the United States Navy.
 Designated the 155 mm/62 (6.1-inch) Mark 51 Advanced Gun System (AGS), it was designed to provide long-range naval gunfire support against shore-based targets.
 A total of six of the systems were installed, two on each of the three Zumwalt-class ships.
-The navy has no plans for additional Zumwalt-class ships, and no plans to deploy AGS on any other ship.
+The Navy has no plans for additional Zumwalt-class ships, and no plans to deploy AGS on any other ship.
 AGS can only use ammunition designed specifically for the system.
-Only one ammunition type was designed, and the navy halted its procurement in November 2016 due to cost ($800,000 to $1,000,000 per round), so the AGS has no ammunition and cannot be used.
-The navy will remove the AGS from the ships in 2023.
+Only one ammunition type was designed, and the Navy halted its procurement in November 2016 due to cost ($800,000 to $1,000,000 per round), so the AGS has no ammunition and cannot be used.
+The Navy planned to remove the AGS from the ships starting in 2023.